6 Actionable Steps to Crowd Management

 - Keep the crowd from loitering or forming groups that can block walkways, entrances, and stairwells

-- In the case of emergency, be sure lights can come on quickly to brighten walkways and exits
+- In the case of an emergency, be sure lights can come on quickly to brighten walkways and exits

 4. Clear Markings and Signage

 In any venue, the best way to manage crowd flow is to communicate with your attendees.
 Put important information in key locations where people are looking for a map, restrooms, seating, or food and beverages.
 Placing this information on tackable portable walls allow you to move this information around the facility as the need arises.
 You can also offer a customer service desk where staff can assist guests with their information needs.
 In case of emergency, use a PA system to inform guests of safety procedures.

 5. Communicate With Your Team

 Throughout the event, your team needs to communicate with each other.
 Use two-way radios to relay information between team members.

 After an event, or periodically within your facility, take the time to review the effectiveness of the crowd management techniques used.
 Take note of what methods work and what are some areas that need improvement.
 Use this assessment to institute improved safety measures.
 Be sure to meet with each team member for their feedback.

 By employing these and other crowd management techniques for your venue, you’re sure to achieve a safe experience for your guests.